 - A copy of the written 403(b) plan your organization adopted to comply with the final 403(b) income tax regulations.

 - Form 2848, Power of Attorney and Declaration of Representative (Instructions), if you want an attorney or other qualified individual to represent your organization with regard to this VCP submission.
 Include a signed and dated Form 8821, Tax Information Authorization, if you want simply want the IRS to mail copies of any correspondence regarding this VCP submission to any other individual.

 - A check made payable to the United States Treasury for the appropriate fee, plus a photocopy of the check.
 Attach both to Form 8951.
-If your plan has 20 or fewer participants, the fee is $500.
-See the fee chart if you have 21 or more participants.
+If your plan has $500,000 (or less) in assets, the fee is $1,500.
+See fee chart if your plan has more than $500,000 in plan assets.

 - Required statements for 403(b) plans.